Fricano&Weber P.L.L.C. successfully helps the injured recover compensation they deserve.

 - Second Degree Assault

 One of many examples of our firm’s successes for our clients involves a case in October of 2016, when Attorney Fricano successfully defended a client who was accused of second degree assault.
 After deliberating for about two hours, the jury returned a finding of not guilty.
 Attorney Fricano successfully argued that his client acted in self-defense, and he can similarly evaluate your case to determine your potential avenues of defense.

-With over 50 years of experience and a former prosecutor on our team, the Law Office of Chadwick-Fricano-Weber can put up a strong fight for you in court.
+With over 50 years of experience and a former prosecutor on our team, Fricano&Weber P.L.L.C. can put up a strong fight for you in court.
 Schedule an initial consultation online or at (603) 823-3314 to get started on your defense today.